 Before you submit, it is simple enough to spend a few minutes on-line with the magazine, reading their current issue and a few back issues to determine if the writing sounds literary or commercial.
 The writer will send out fewer submission and receive more acceptances.

 Alle C.Hall is on staff at two literary magazines: she is the Senior Nonfiction Editor for jmww journal and a Reader for Vestal Review.
 She worked as a bookseller for two years and was part of the Seal Press team back when the publisher worked out of Seattle.

 Now a literary writer, her recent publications include Tupelo Quarterly, Creative Nonfiction Magazine, Brevity (blog), Literary Orphans, The Best of Crack the Spine, and Blue Lake Review.

-“Wins” include Best of the Net nomination from Word Riot; First Place in The Richard Hugo House New Works Competition; and semifinalist in Hippocampus Magazine’s “Remember in November” Creative Nonfiction Contest. email@example.com
+“Wins” include Best of the Net nomination from Word Riot; First Place in The Richard Hugo House New Works Competition; and a semifinalist in Hippocampus Magazine’s “Remember in November” Creative Nonfiction Contest. firstname.lastname@example.org

 Thanks so much to the lovely Alle for sharing her knowledge.
 I hope you found this article useful and do take the time to visit Alle’s website and links.

 If you have any questions for Alle, drop them in the comment section below.